 vice hellowold.prg

-Disassembling for analysis or debugging, here the optional -a dump
+Disassembling for analysis or debugging

 , allow to see an hexidecimal representation of datas and opcodes to better understand how codemachine is related to source assembly